hiimanshu19x/hiimanshu19x/README.md

 ### Hi there 👋
-My name is Himanshu Singh aka HX and I am a WEB APPLICATION PENTESTER with a passion for hacking and offensive security, and I am particularly interested in smart contract security.
+My name is Himanshu Singh aka HX and I am a Web Application Security Researcher & Bug Bounty Hunter with a passion for hacking and offensive security, and I am particularly interested in smart contract security.
 In my free time, I love to find bugs and play the guitar that also works like my driving fuel.
 I am excited to join the community and learn from others in the field & would be really happy to contribute my side as well.